As an online student, you will need to identify an exam proctor and testing site for proctored exams.

 There are certain individuals who cannot serve as your exam proctor, including:

 Where Do I Take My Exams?

 Many of our students are able to find a suitable testing location at their place of employment.
 If this isn't the case for you, arrangements will need to be made to find a public viewing site where you'll take your proctored exams.
 Usual sites include a local community college or public library.
-The National College Testing Association offers a list of public testing sites, and payment of any fees for usage of your public viewing site will be your responsibility.
+The National College Testing Association offers a list of public testing sites.
+If required, payment of any fees for usage of your public viewing site will be the student's responsibility.